milliano20/Hello-world/README.md

 # Hello-world
-Learning to code
-Hi, I am just a beginner learning how to use Github and coding.
+Hi, I'm just a beginner learning how to use Github and coding.